secondstar/iron_worker_examples/ruby_ng/web_crawler/README.md

 # WebCrawler Worker

 This is an example of web crawler that just get all links on given site and follow them (recursively queue new workers if possible) to find new links and so on with limited deep and only on given domain.
+After collecting links crawler put each link into iron_cache and in iron_mq to process it with PageProcessor.
+Page processor make simple processing like - extracting all links,count number of images/css find largest image on page and calculate frequency of each word on page.

 ## Getting Started